mjg123/mjg123.github.io/_posts/2017-10-02-JVM-startup.md

        0.096572606 seconds time elapsed                                          ( +-  1.49% )
 ```

+So this is a pretty big improvement in runtime, 30ms right off the bat.
+If we had a larger app, it would be possible to use AppCDS to preload more than just java core classes (but that's a topic for another post).
+The other big advantage of CDS is that the cache file is `mmap`-ed read-only, so can be shared between multiple JVMs.
+This has a nice consequence if you're running JVMs in containers, that the shared-page usage only counts towards one of the cgroup limits (although *which one* seems to be [difficult to predict](https://github.com/torvalds/linux/blob/master/Documentation/cgroup-v1/memory.txt#L195-L199)).

 We know that the CDS cache has been used, because `Xshare:on` will fail if the cache isn't found.
 We can also check where the classes are loaded from with the argument `-Xlog:class+load=info` which was previously known as `-XX:+TraceClassLoading`.

 With CDS we see output like this: